Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Abstract

 \section{Abstract}

-We study the problem of joint optimization involving coding and control policies for a controlled Markovian sytem over a finite-rate noiseless communication channel.
+We study the problem of joint optimization involving coding and control policies for a controlled Markovian system over a finite-rate noiseless communication channel.
 While structural results on the optimal encoding and control have been obtained in the literature, their implementation has been prohibitive in general, except for linear models.
-We develop regularity and existence results on optimal policies.
-We then obtain rigorous approximation and near optimality results for jointly optimal coding and control policies.
 To this end, we first develop existence, regularity, and structural properties on optimal policies, followed by rigorous approximations and reinforcement learning results.
-Notably, we establish near optimality of finite model approximations obtained via predictor quantization as well as sliding finite window approximations, and their reinforcement learning convergence to near optimality.
-A detailed comparison of the approximation schemes and their reinforcement learning performance is presented.
+Notably, we establish near optimality of finite model approximations obtained via predictor (conditional probability on the next state realization given the information at the controller) quantization as well as sliding finite window approximations, and the convergence of a reinforcement learning algorithm to near optimality.
+A detailed comparison of the approximation schemes and their performance is presented.
+To our knowledge, this is the first rigorous reinforcement learning study on jointly optimal coding and networked control with finite rate channels.